Accelerated-Cloud-Storage/acs-sdk-python/README.md

 $ python -m pip install -e .
 ```
 #### Write Code
 You can either use the client or a FUSE mount.
-Check out the example folder and the docs folder for more details.
+Check out the example folder or the docs folder for more details.

 ## Getting Help